-We are currently recruiting children and their caregivers to participate in research Nutrition and Disruptive Behavior in Juveniles
+We are currently recruiting young adults to participate in paid research Nutrition and Disruptive Behavior in Young Adults

-Researchers at the University of Massachusetts Lowell are conducting research on nutrition in children.
-Child participation in this research will involve completing an interview about mental health and diet.
-Children will also have blood drawn.
-Participation will involve two remote sessions over the phone or video conference and a follow-up in-person visit once it is permitted by University of Massachusetts Lowell policies.
-To be eligible to participate, children must:
+Researchers at the University of Massachusetts Lowell are conducting research on nutrition in young adults.
+Participation in this research will involve completing an interview about your living situation, behavior and mental health, and diet.
+You will also have blood drawn.
+Participation will involve two remote sessions over the phone or video conference and a follow-up in-person visit once it is permitted by University of Massachusetts Lowell policies and approved by the Principal Investigator.
+To be eligible to participate, you must:

 Not have a history of fainting during blood draws or around needles or injections